Skip to Main Content

 Bankrate’s Take — Is the Chime Credit Builder Visa card worth it?

-Chime provides a much-needed credit-building opportunity for less financially flexible people who traditional banks and secured cards don’t reach.
-There’s no credit check or minimum secured account balance required whatsoever, so this card provides an exceptionally accessible path to help steadily improve credit without credit utilization or fees getting in your way.
+Chime provides a much-needed credit-building opportunity for people traditional banks and secured cards don’t reach.
+There’s no credit check or minimum secured account balance required, so this card provides an exceptionally accessible path to help steadily improve credit without poor credit utilization or fees getting in your way.

 *No Interest: Out of network ATM withdrawal fees and over the counter advance fees may apply.
 See here for details.